Environmental Learning Center

 Tyler takes pride in supporting a place where local kids can fall in love with the same wild spaces he grew up exploring.

 Jane is a highly experienced marketing professional with extensive brand development, public relations, and event planning experience.
-In her work as Marketing Director for Windsor Properties, Jane specializes in brand management, event planning, media relations, copywriting, community relations, public speaking, and collateral production.
+In her work as Marketing Director for Windsor, Jane specializes in brand management, event planning, media relations, copywriting, community relations, public speaking, and collateral production.
 Jane has been with Windsor for 14 years.
-She lives in College Park, FL, with her husband Jeff Quattry, but is in Vero several times each week during the season.
+She and her husband, Jeff Quattry, split their time between their main home in College Park, FL, and their condo in Vero Beach.
 Jane aims to build awareness of the ELC’s important mission.
-She feels there was never been a more critical time to educate future generations on how our actions impact the environment and our health.
+She feels there has never been a more critical time to educate future generations on how our actions impact the environment and our health.

 Jane sees every visit to the ELC as an opportunity to spark lifelong curiosity, and she’s proud to help grow that impact through storytelling and outreach.